AI Agents 8 min read

 The Security Reality

 With great capability comes real security surface area.
 Because OpenClaw agents have genuine access to your systems — email, files, databases, external APIs — a misconfigured or compromised agent is a significant organizational risk.
-This is not hypothetical.
 Several high-profile incidents in early 2026 involved poorly deployed agents with excessive permissions that were manipulated through "prompt injection" attacks — malicious instructions embedded in external content that caused the agent to take unintended actions.

 Why Professional Implementation Matters